Description of the Kiwi Esplanade Walkway

 The unsealed road through the Watercare section is popular with mountain bikers.

-For the most part, the route is flat and easy walking.
 Approach hides quietly and stay off the protected bird banks.

 How to access the Kiwi Esplanade Walkway